peterdemin/python-flask-replicated/README.md

 @flask_replicated.changes_database decorator.
 It will mark function to always use master database url.

+Conversely, wrap the view function with the @use_slave_database decorator if you want to ensure that it always uses the slave replica.

 ### GET after POST

 There is a special case that needs addressing when working with asynchronous